What to Do After Hitting an Animal on the Road

 Step 6: Notify Your Insurance Company

-At Lowe Law Group, we help accident victims understand their options and avoid common mistakes after a crash.
+At Lowe Law Group, we help clients understand their options after unexpected accidents involving animals.
 You can learn more about our approach on our Car Accident page or speak directly with our team to discuss your situation.
 Fill out our free case consultation form to get clear guidance on your rights and the next steps available to you.

 Share Post